Friduric/ray-tracer/README.md

-﻿# A Monte Carlo ray tracer implementation.
+﻿## Introduction
+This is a Monte-Carlo ray tracer implementation that models intransparent objects using Lambertian reflections.

-## A few troubleshooting tips
+### A few troubleshooting tips
 1. IMPORTANT: Use the 32-bit binaries (build using x86!).

 2. OPTIONAL: Linker -> Command Line -> Add "/NODEFAULTLIB:MSVCRT /NODEFAULTLIB:LIBCMT"